fmugianesi/CHROMATIC/README.md

 Furthermore, the classification of 3D colocalization patterns of factors using CHROMATIC identifies types of functional 3D interactions, that we call ‘3D-types’.
 3D-types may reflect already known interactions between different chromatin factors or may help discover new associations between molecules with specific functional roles.
 Overall, the CHROMATIC tool unifies factor occupancy and genome topology analyses, to shed light on their link with gene expression.

+# System requirements
+CHROMATIC is made of a set of Python scripts and was tested on Python 2.7.16.
+The required libraries are:
+  Numpy 1.16.4.
+  Pandas 0.24.2
+  Seaborn 0.9.1
+  Scipy 1.2.1
+  Matplotlib 1.5.1
+  Scikit-learn 0.20.3.

+# Installation guide

+#

 # How to use